“Hey Yamin, when you wanted to leave,” my Contracts Manager asked me at the closure stage of my previous project. “One month!” I replied.

-Question 69: How you compress (make recovery) a schedule in Primavera P6?
+Question 70: How do you compress (make a recovery) a schedule in Primavera P6?

-Answer: First of all, I insert the column to see the Total Float then try to find the logics so that I can reduce the float.
+Answer: First of all, I insert the column to see the Total Float then try to find the logic to reduce the float.
 I have options like to make activities in parallel (Fast Tracking).
 Otherwise;

 - Reduce the duration of activities on the critical path

-- Again filter the critical path and reduce the duration again – As path may change now
+- Again filter the critical path and reduce the duration again – As the path may change now.

 - Apply the same steps until the required compression is got.

-This can be used for Recovery Plan, Mitigation Plan, Acceleration, etc whatever is the name.
-In Recovery Plan the project end date is fixed.
+This can be used for Recovery Plan, Mitigation Plan, Acceleration, etc., whatever is the name.
+In the Recovery Plan, the project end date is fixed.

 Make sure to align your team before performing any procedure.

 Answer: Planning or the initiation phases are very prone to risk.
-If not done in a proper way then the outcome on that particular project may be a drastic one.
+If not done properly, then the outcome of that particular project may be a drastic one.
 Below the graph is a clear example.

-Answer: As already said the project is prone to risk at initial stages and hence will impact the out the most or even project termination occurs at these stages.
+Answer: As already said, the project is prone to risk at the initial stages and will impact the out the most, or even project termination occurs at these stages.

 But the cost change is minimum at the start of the project and maximum as the project progresses.
 This is the reason why Planning is one of the most important phases of any project.

-Question 72: What you know about Earned Value Management system?
+Question 73: What do you know about the Earned Value Management system?

-Answer: In Earned value management system we use historical data to forecast the future.
+Answer: In the Earned value management system, we use historical data to forecast the future.